Join Our Newsletter

 Get our best recipes and health tips delivered right to your inbox!

-Enjoy a delicious bowl of Healthy Chicken and Dumplings, a lighter, heart healthy recipe for a classic Southern stew.
+Enjoy a delicious bowl of Healthy Crockpot Chicken and Dumplings, a lighter, heart healthy recipe for a classic Southern stew.
 Made with lean chicken breast, tender vegetables, and whole wheat biscuit-style dumplings, this one-pot healthy meal delivers comfort without compromise.
 With only 3g of saturated fat, 260mg of sodium, and packed with protein and fiber, it’s a heart healthy dinner for anyone following a low sodium diet.

 For more low sodium comfort food ideas, enjoy checking out all of our delicious heart-healthy soup recipes!